feelixs/cli/README.md

    -init                 Initialize the current folder as
-                         the root of an SSOT.me project -input, -i            Input filename or comma separated list of file names -install              Saves the current command into the SSoTmeProject file -keyFile, -f          The keyfile to use.
+                         the root of an SSOT.me project -input, -i            Input filename or comma separated list of file names -install              Saves the current command into the aicapture.json file -keyFile, -f          The keyfile to use.
 By default it looks for ~/SSOT.me/ssotme.key.
    -listSettings, -ls    List of project settings